hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/Intro-to-RNAseq.md

 ## Illumina library preparation

 When starting an RNA-seq experiment, for every sample the RNA needs to be isolated and turned into a cDNA library for sequencing.
-Generally, ribosomal RNA represents the majority of the RNAs present in a cell, while messenger RNAs represent a small percentage of total RNA, ~2% in humans.

-Therefore, if we want to study the protein-coding genes, we need to enrich for mRNA or deplete the rRNA. **For differential gene expression analysis, it is best to enrich for Poly(A)+, unless you are aiming to obtain information about long non-coding RNAs, then do a ribosomal RNA depletion.**

-The workflow for library preparation is detailed in the step-by-step images below.
+The general workflow for library preparation is detailed in the step-by-step images below.

 **Briefly, the RNA is isolated from the sample and contaminating DNA is removed with DNase.**

  <img src="../img/libraryprep_step1-2.png" width="400">

 **The RNA sample then undergoes either selection of the mRNA (polyA selection) or depletion of the rRNA.
 The resulting RNA is fragmented.**

+> Generally, ribosomal RNA represents the majority of the RNAs present in a cell, while messenger RNAs represent a small percentage of total RNA, ~2% in humans.
+Therefore, if we want to study the protein-coding genes, we need to enrich for mRNA or deplete the rRNA. **For differential gene expression analysis, it is best to enrich for Poly(A)+, unless you are aiming to obtain information about long non-coding RNAs, then do a ribosomal RNA depletion.**

 > *The size of the target fragments in the final library is a key parameter for library construction.
 DNA fragmentation is typically done by physical methods (i.e., acoustic shearing and sonication) or enzymatic methods (i.e., non-specific endonuclease cocktails and transposase tagmentation reactions.*